-American forces were also sent into a war for which they were unprepared, according to a Department of Defense (DoD) Commission convened in December 1983.
-The Commission stated that America’s armed forces overall were ill-equipped to fight a counter-terror war, and the Marine contingent in Lebanon was “not trained, organized, or supported to deal effectively with the terrorist threat.”
+Washington also sent the Marines into a war for which they were unprepared, according to a Department of Defense (DOD) commission convened in December 1983.
+The commission stated that American armed forces overall were ill-equipped to fight a counter-terror war, and the Marine contingent in Lebanon was “not trained, organized, or supported to deal effectively with the terrorist threat.”
 It recommended the “development”—indicating its near absence at the time—of counterterrorism “doctrine, planning, organization, force structure, education, and training

-Infighting between Weinberger and Secretary of State George Schultz also hindered a concerted American response to Hezbollah.
-The defense secretary, wary of a repeat of the botched 1979 attempt to rescue American hostages in Iran, objected to using force in Lebanon without clearly defined goals and objectives.
+In the end, DOD only accepted some recommendations on enhancing counterintelligence by an investigative team sent to Beirut in 1983.
+Infighting between Defense Secretary Caspar Weinberger and Secretary of State George Schultz also hindered a concerted American response to Hezbollah.
+The defense secretary, wary of a repeat of the botched 1979 attempt to rescue American hostages in Iran, objected to using force in Lebanon without clearly defined goals.
 He therefore rejected retaliation that was not part of a clear and inclusive government policy.
-Schultz, by contrast, wanted to respond wherever preliminary counterintelligence indicated a threat to American assets
+Schultz, by contrast, wanted to respond wherever preliminary counterintelligence indicated a threat to U.S. assets

 Bad Intelligence: America Couldn’t Hit Back Effectively

-Hezbollah’s April 1983 attack on the American embassy in Beirut killed the CIA’s Station Chief Bob Ames and destroyed the Agency’s intelligence-gathering capability in Lebanon and throughout much of the
+Hezbollah’s April 1983 attack on the U.S. embassy in Beirut killed CIA Station Chief Bob Ames, and destroyed the agency’s intelligence-gathering capability in Lebanon and much of the

-A demonstrative case in point was the intelligence failure leading up to Hezbollah’s attack on the Beirut Marine Barracks on October 23, 1983.
+A demonstrative case was the intelligence failure leading up to Hezbollah’s attack on the Beirut Marine barracks on October 23, 1983.
 An intelligence build-up between August and October indicated that something would happen, but lacking the assets, the Americans couldn’t figure out what.
-On September 26, 1983, the National Security Agency (NSA) intercepted electronic messages from Iran’s Intelligence Ministry instructing their ambassador in Damascus to order Hussein al-Musawi—the head of Hezbollah’s Islamic Amal faction and Mughniyeh’s boss—“to take a spectacular action against the United States Marines.”
-Unfortunately, the message was not discovered until October 25, two days after the bombing of the
+On September 26, 1983, the National Security Agency intercepted electronic messages from Iran’s intelligence ministry instructing their ambassador in Damascus to order Hussein al-Musawi—the head of Hezbollah’s Islamic Amal faction and Mughniyeh’s boss—“to take a spectacular action against the United States Marines.”
+Unfortunately, the message was not discovered until October 25, two days after the

-America attempted to respond, but—in the words of Secretary of State Schultz—was confused and “paralyzed by self-doubt,” in the immediate aftermath of the
+The U.S. attempted to respond, but—in the words of Secretary of State Schultz—was confused and “paralyzed by self-doubt” in the immediate aftermath of the barracks

-The Reagan administration was also helpless against Hezbollah’s kidnapping campaign, with American intelligence at a loss regarding the hostages’ whereabouts or how to rescue them.
-The CIA, for example, went to great lengths to rescue William Buckley, but lacked the necessary intelligence to carry out any of its
+The U.S. was also helpless against Hezbollah’s kidnapping campaign, with American intelligence at a loss regarding the hostages’ whereabouts or how to rescue them.
+The CIA, for example, went to great lengths to rescue Buckley, but lacked the necessary intelligence to carry out any of its

-In the end, desperation forced America to rely on other sources of dubious reliability.
-After Ames’ death, they turned to the Israelis.
-America essentially lacked any independent ability to verify or reject the information received from Israel, and was forced to see Lebanon through its ally’s lens, which had its own particular interests in Lebanon that differed
+In the end, desperation forced the Americans to rely on other sources of dubious reliability.
+After Ames’s death, they turned to the Israelis.
+The U.S. essentially lacked any independent ability to verify or reject the information received from Israel, and was forced to see Lebanon through its ally’s lens, which had its own particular interests in Lebanon that differed

-The lack of credible intelligence also allowed America to be used by certain Lebanese actors to settle their own internecine scores, like the March 8, 1985 Bir al-Abed bombing, which was planned by a rogue element within Lebanese military intelligence aiming to settle sectarian scores and killed dozens of Lebanese Shiite
+The lack of credible intelligence also led the U.S. to be used by certain Lebanese actors to settle their own internecine scores, like the Bir al-Abed bombing on March 8, 1985, which killed dozens of Lebanese Shiite

-By February 14, 1984, public pressure had forced President Reagan to order a withdrawal of American troops from
+By February 14, 1984, public pressure had forced Reagan to order a withdrawal of U.S. troops from

 The Syrian Spoiler

-America also failed to realize early on that Syria was the ultimate power-broker in Lebanon during the 1980s.
-It was only through Damascus’ graces that Iran was able to establish Hezbollah in the first place.
-Understanding this dynamic would have been particularly helpful during the times when America had leverage over the Assad regime, for example at the outset of the Israeli invasion in
+The U.S. failed to realize early on that Syria was the ultimate power broker in Lebanon during the 1980s.
+It was only by Damascus’ graces that Tehran was able to establish Hezbollah in the country.
+This would have been particularly helpful when Washington had leverage over the Assad regime, for example, at the outset of the Israeli invasion in

-America acquiesced to this reality, hoping Damascus would play a constructive role, despite all of the disruption it had
+Washington also acquiesced to this reality, hoping Damascus would play a constructive role despite all of the disruption it had caused in the

-During the entire decade, America never took advantage of the nature of the Hezbollah-Syrian relationship.
-When Hezbollah emerged, Syria was
+During that time, the U.S. never took advantage of the nature of the Hezbollah-Syrian relationship.
+When the group emerged, Damascus was